 - Understanding how Splunk works will greatly help you understand how Splunk apps work.

 - Installing and configuring the app is only part of the experience - you might need to prepare Splunk before installing your app.

 - Careful planning helps achieve a successful app deployment experience.

 Read more at http://docs.splunk.com/Documentation/WindowsApp/latest/User/NewtoSplunk

-How this app fits into the Splunk picture
+How this add-on fits into the Splunk picture

-The Splunk App for Azure is one of a variety of apps and add-ons available within the Splunk ecosystem.
+The Splunk Add-on for Azure is one of a variety of apps and add-ons available within the Splunk ecosystem.
 All Splunk apps and add-ons run on top of a core Splunk installation.
-You need to install Splunk first, and then install the app and add-on components of the Splunk for Azure app.
+You need to install Splunk first, and then install the components of the Splunk Add-on for Azure

-For specifics about what you'll install where, read "What a Splunk App for Azure deployment looks like" later in this README.
+For specifics about what you'll install where, read "What a Splunk Add-on for Azure deployment looks like" later in this README.

 For details about apps and add-ons, refer to "What are apps and add-ons?" in the core Splunk product documentation.

 To download Splunk, visit the download page on splunk.com.